Accurate and efficient surface reconstruction from volume fraction data on general meshes: Numerical tests

-For the orientation error on square prism meshes in Fig.~\ref{fig:Recon-Circle-hex}, \verb|iso-Alpha| performs slightly better than on the triangular prism meshes, now converging albeit at a very slow rate. \verb|plic-RDF-5| and \verb|iso-RDF-5| both exhibit second order convergence on the full resolution range.
+For the orientation error on square prism meshes in Fig.~\ref{fig:Recon-Circle-hex}, \verb|iso-Alpha| performs slightly better than on the triangular prism meshes, now converging albeit at a slow rate that is decreasing with mesh refinement. \verb|plic-RDF| and \verb|iso-RDF| both exhibit second order convergence on the full resolution range.
 As for the position error in Fig.~\ref{fig:Recon-Circle-hex-pos} all methods are second order on the full resolution range for square prism meshes.

 The errors on unstructured polygonal prism meshes are shown in Figs.~\ref{fig:Recon-Circle-poly} and \ref{fig:Recon-Circle-poly-pos}.
-All three methods behave in a similar way as for the triangular prism meshes with the $L_\infty^n$ error of \verb|iso-Alpha| not converging and all other errors exhibiting second order convergence except $L_\infty^x$ for \verb|iso-Alpha| on the finest meshes.
+As for the triangular prism meshes, the $L_\infty^n$ error does not converge with \verb|iso-Alpha|, and is second order convergent with \verb|iso-RDF| and \verb|plic-RDF|.
+The $L_\infty^x$ error behaves better for \verb|iso-Alpha| with near second order convergence.
+Again, both \verb|iso-RDF| and \verb|plic-RDF| exhibit second order convergence in $L_\infty^x$ on all tested polygonal mesh resolutions.

-In summary, the iterative RDF based methods show second order convergence of both interface orientation and position on all meshes types in 2D.
+In summary, the iterative RDF based methods show second order convergence of both interface orientation and position on all mesh types in 2D, whereas the interface orientations obtained with \verb|iso-Alpha| does not converge on the unstructured meshes and has only poor convergence on the structured meshes.

-\subsection{Reconstruction of a sphere on 3D meshes}
+\subsubsection{Reconstruction of a sphere on 3D meshes}

-To test the accuracy in 3D \verb|iso-Alpha|, \verb|plic-RDF-N| and \verb|iso-RDF-N| are applied to a sphere of radius 0.25 m centred in a unit cube domain covered by a range of mesh types and resolutions.
-The error norms are shown in Fig.~\ref{fig:Recontriandpoly} for unstructured tetrahedral meshes in the two top panels, structured hexahedral meshes in the two middle panels, and unstructured polyhedral meshes in the two bottom panels.
-The behaviour is very similar to the 2D test above: The orientation error of \verb|iso-Alpha| converges slowly on the structured mesh but not on the unstructured meshes.
-The position error of \verb|iso-Alpha| falls off as $(\Delta x)^2$ on all meshes except for the finest unstructured meshes.
-Both \verb|iso-RDF-5| and \verb|plic-RDF-5| exhibit second order convergence in both interface orientation and position for all three mesh types on the full resolution range.
+To test the accuracy of \verb|iso-Alpha|, \verb|plic-RDF| and \verb|iso-RDF| in 3D a sphere of radius 0.25 is reconstructed in a unit cube domain tessellated by either cubic hexahedra, random tetrahedra or polyhedra.
+Again the interface is reconstructed on a range of mesh resolutions and for each mesh the reconstruction is repeated 100 times with random centre position of the spherical interface.
+The largest error norms from these 100 runs are shown in Fig.~\ref{fig:Recontriandpoly} for unstructured tetrahedral meshes in the two top panels, structured hexahedral meshes in the two middle panels, and unstructured polyhedral meshes in the two bottom panels.
+The performance of all three schemes is similar to the 2D reconstruction case: The orientation error, $L_\infty^n$, of \verb|iso-Alpha| only converges on the square prism mesh and only with a rate that is falling off for finer meshes.
+The $L_\infty^x$ norm of \verb|iso-Alpha| reduces with second order on all coarse meshes but convergence rate falls off for all but the hexahedral mesh when resolution is increased.
+Both \verb|iso-RDF| and \verb|plic-RDF| exhibit second order convergence in both interface orientation and position for all three mesh types on the full resolution range.